albirrkarim/mozilla-hubs-installation-detailed/README.md

 I have done [Hosting Mozilla Hubs on VPS](https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/VPS_FOR_HUBS.md)

-Now i move to make backend services for hubs admin
+Now, i try to make backend services for hubs admin

 Give me star on this repository or giving a donation with this button bellow for supporting me to always update this.